-BOX 2: THE SIXTH MASS EXTINCTION IN FIGURES
+BOX 2: THE 6TH MASS EXTINCTION IN FIGURES

-According to the IUCN, human activities have caused the extinction of 882 species over the last five centuries.
+According to the IUCN, human activities have led to the loss of 562 species over the last five centuries, of which 311 are now extinct.

-The 2019 IPBES report10 shows that since 1870, 85% of the world's wetlands have disappeared, 75% of the terrestrial environment and 66% of the marine environment have been severely degraded by humans, and 50% of corals have disappeared, with accelerating losses in recent years.
+The 2019 IPBES Global Assessment Report shows that since 1870, 85% of the world's wetlands have disappeared, 75% of the terrestrial environment and 66% of the marine environment have been severely degraded by humans, and 50% of corals have disappeared, with accelerating losses in recent years.
 In addition, a quarter of the plant and animal groups identified are threatened with extinction, i.e., more than one million species in total.
 Species extinction rates are 10 to 100 times higher today than they were during the last 10 million years.

-The WWF's Living Planet report11 notes a 68% loss of vertebrate species populations between 1970 and 2016, and an 84% loss of freshwater species over the same period.
-The number of known plant extinctions is twice that of mammals, birds and amphibians combined.12
+The WWF's Living Planet Report notes a 68% loss of vertebrate species populations between 1970 and 2016, and an 84% loss of freshwater species over the same period.
+The number of known plant extinctions is twice that of mammals, birds and amphibians combined.